 Moisture ants earned their name because of their preference for damp and humid living environments.
-They are quite common in the whole of Oregon and Washington because of our relatively temperate climate and the abundance of moisture which they thrive in best.
+Moisture ants in bathroom are a common sight in Oregon and Washington homes because of our relatively temperate climate and the abundance of moisture which they thrive in best.
 Oftentimes, homeowners only become aware of a moisture ant infestation during a renovation when they discover these pests hiding in damp areas behind walls or beneath floorings.
-Out of doors, moisture ants flourish where the soil is rich or where there’s damp and rotting wood.
+Out of doors, these ants flourish where the soil is rich or where there’s damp and rotting wood.

 Moisture ants are often confused with carpenter ants and, in some cases, sugar ants.
 They’re often mistaken for carpenter ants because both species tend to build homes in dead or rotten wood.
 However, moisture ants take on a more yellowish color compared to carpenter ants which are basically brown and black.
-Sugar ants, on the other hand, are typically smaller than moisture ants and don’t need lots of water to survive.
+Sugar ants, on the other hand, are typically smaller and don’t need lots of water to survive.
 Sugar ants also tend to colonize where there are nearby food sources so you’re likely to find them in your kitchen and pantry instead of damp areas of the home.
-Identifying moisture ants correctly by a professional organic ant exterminator is extremely crucial because treatment and pest control measures for carpenter ants and sugar ants are entirely different.
+Identifying moisture ants correctly is extremely crucial because treatment and pest control measures for carpenter ants and sugar ants are entirely different.

 It can be more daunting to eradicate moisture ants compared to other ant species because what clearly attracts them into your home is readily available—water.
-So to effectively eradicate a moisture ant infestation and prevent any recurrence, you will have to address and resolve the water source that invited them into your home to begin with.
+That is why moisture ants in bathroom is a very common problem.
+To effectively eradicate a moisture ant infestation and prevent any recurrence, you will have to remove the water source that invited them into your home to begin with.

 Because of their explorative nature and minute size, it can be quite difficult to simply attempt to seal off your home so moisture ants can’t gain entry.
 Your better option would be to remove whatever it is that attracts them into your home.
-However, it’s often easier said than done in a lot of cases.
+However, it’s often easier said than done.
 Take for example a home that has suffered from flooding where the moisture source is somewhere deep in the foundation beneath the flooring.
 Water-logged or rotten material will need to be located, removed and replaced.

 It is also important to look into other possible sources of water that can encourage the proliferation of moisture ants.
 Examples of these include leaky roofs or ceilings, moisture buildup due to faulty HVAC ventilation, drainage problems in crawl spaces and foundations, damp basements (especially those with plain dirt floors) and plumbing leaks.